Adults5 MINUTE READ

 Everyone has an accent, and it’s part of what makes us unique.

 Worst of all, studies have shown that people who speak English as a second language are generally passed over for top managerial jobs and executive positions.
-And although discrimination and bias based on your accent is highly illegal, it happens often.
+And although discrimination and bias based on your accent is illegal, it happens often.

 Speech therapy focused on accent modification has helped many people feel more confident and effective in both their careers and their personal lives.